soum211524/AI_content_studio/README.md

 ## What is this?

-**Content Studio AI** is a full-stack AI writing platform that puts six powerful tools under one roof — a content generator, a rewrite engine, an originality checker, an SEO suite, a conversational AI companion, and a generation history vault.
+**Writiq** is a full-stack AI writing platform that puts six powerful tools under one roof — a content generator, a rewrite engine, an originality checker, an SEO suite, a conversational AI companion, and a generation history vault.
 No subscriptions.
 No bloat.
 Just you and your words, powered by one of the fastest LLMs on the planet.

 ---